, ,

 The committee also discussed a pair of documents portrayed as “findings of fact” and “conclusions” on the migratory birds that were written by an advocate for hunting cranes.

 Bruce Ross, executive director of the Wisconsin Waterfowl Association, said he wrote the documents to inform the committee’s process as they reached their own conclusions on legislation.
-The author’s identity was not made clear to the committee, sparking concerns about bias and transparency among committee members.
+The author’s identity was not made clear to the committee.
+The documents raised concerns about bias from Johnson with Wisconsin’s Green Fire.

 Ross said it wasn’t intended to influence the committee’s decision-making.